Deep Curve-dependent PDEs for affine rough volatility: Numerics: application to the rough Heston model

 \subsubsection{Shapes of the smile}

 We now consider the following set of parameters (we have bumped the volatility of volatility and the correlation on purpose to capture the level of the skew on Equity markets):

-We shall consider two maturities, and, with the same hyper-parameters as above, amended with the following configurations (\textit{Networks} is the number of BSDE steps, \textit{Neurons} stands for the number of neurons per layer, and \textit{Layers} is the number of layers).

-The implied volatility smiles look as in Figures~\ref{fig:Smiles06} and~\ref{fig:Smiles06}.
-On Figure~\ref{fig:Smiles02}, we added the results computed with the Adams scheme for the Riccati equation with~$400$ discretisation steps.
+We shall consider two maturities, and, with the same hyper-parameters as above, amended with the configurations given in Table~\ref{tab:Config} (\textit{Networks} is the number of BSDE steps, \textit{Neurons} stands for the number of neurons per layer, and \textit{Layers} is the number of layers).
+The implied volatility smiles are plotted in in Figure~\ref{fig:Smiles06}, where we added the smiles computed with the Adams scheme for the Riccati equation with~$400$ discretisation steps.
 It is well known that the Riccati version is not so accurate for small maturities and very steep skews as in our example here (with the parameters in~\eqref{eq:Params2}), and one could for example use the power series algorithm proposed by Callegaro, Grasselli and Pag\`es~\cite{Callegaro}.
 The conclusion here is that one should overall be parsimonious with the number of hyper-parameters: increasing the number of layers or the number of neurons per layer is far from optimal, and a few of them are enough for sufficient accuracy.
 We leave for future research and deeper numerical analysis the study and convergence of such an algorithm for path-dependent options.
 In this case, we believe that the flexibility of our network compared to the competitors is key, as one can match the BSDE time steps (hence number of networks) with the path-dependent constraints of the setup: early exercise features for American options, no-exercise periods for convertible bonds for example.

+\begin{remark} As Figure~\ref{fig:Smiles06} shows, it is not easy to specify the optimal configuration (number of layers and number of nodes) for the neural network.
+With enough computing power, the optimisation would perform strongly, so one would be inclined to add more nodes and layers.
+However, the dimension of the optimisation problem grows and may yield to multiple optima, which each may be different depending on the maturity of the option.
+This is a standard problem with neural networks and a common practical recommendation is to keep a low number of layers (such as Config~ID:~3) and increase the number of nodes.
+One could (should) add an extra layer in order to make this more robust, such as pruning or growing the network or using an adaptive framework as in~\cite{AdaNet}.
+We leave this additional layer to future research and numerical tests. \end{remark}